Was Reconstruction a Success or Failure? And Why It Matters.

 By Paul Richards PhD

-Part 2: Our Civil War Was a Revolution (See Part 1)
+Part 2: Review of This Nonviolent Stuff’ll Get You Killed.
+Our Civil War Was a Revolution (See Part 1)

 W.E.B.
 DuBois, who was born in 1868 shortly after the end of the Civil War, viewed the civil war as a revolution.
 Today, in the United States, the only “revolution” we study is the American Revolution of 1776 which was in fact a war of independence.
 It substituted an American ruling class for the British ruling class.
 As he wrote in Black Reconstruction, DuBois considered the destruction of slavery a revolutionary change and its primary actors were the black slaves themselves.
 This key insight illuminates the historical roots of the role of armed self defense by the black community in the 1960s so well described in Charles E. Cobb, Jr.’s This Nonviolent Stuff’ll Get You Killed.